organisciak/dissertation/document/5_design_objective.md

 The estimate of performance was determined differently for the different task types, image tagging and image relevance judgments, and is described in those respective sections.

 As seen in Figure @fig:showperformance, feedback was given in the form of ranked percentile information relative to actual workers.
-The underlying measures or the exact estimate were not revealed.
+The underlying measures or the exact estimate were not revealed to workers.
-Unlike the training interface, it did not provide any feedback on what was done wrong and what was performed corrected.
+Unlike the training interface, it did not provide any feedback on what was done wrong and what was performed correctly.
 This black box approach was because this interface was not intended to train, simply to inform and -- it was hypothesized -- encourage a return to the task instructions if a worker needed to recalibrate their understanding of the task.

 Though it would have been trivial to adapt the text relative to performance, it was deliberately decided that the written copy stay the same, and that this information is clear to workers.